YonVclaw/medicalbags/README.md

 For building release builds see [ACE3 reference](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html).

 ## License
-This work uses the license Arma Public License Share Alike (APL-SA)[www.bohemia.net] You can freely modify, copy, "cannibalize", to use in your projects.
+This work uses the license Arma Public License Share Alike [Arma Public License Share Alike (APL-SA)](https://www.bohemia.net/community/licenses/arma-public-license-share-alike)
+You can freely modify, copy, "cannibalize", to use in your projects.